seborama/govcr/README.md

 To set recording mutators, use `govcr.WithTrackRecordingMutators` when creating a new `VCR`, or use the `SetRecordingMutators` or `AddRecordingMutators` methods of the `ControlPanel` that is returned by `NewVCR`.

-See the "VCR with a replaying Track Mutator" recipe for the general approach on creating a track mutator.
-You can also take a look at the "Remove Response TLS" recipe.
+See the recipe ["VCR with a replaying Track Mutator"](#recipe-vcr-with-a-replaying-track-mutator) for the general approach on creating a track mutator.
+You can also take a look at the recipe ["Remove Response TLS"](#recipe-remove-response-tls).

 [(toc)](#table-of-content)